qdrant/landing_page/qdrant-landing/content/documentation/guides/quantization.md

 ### Binary Quantization as Hamming Distance

-Usage of binary quantization have an additional benefit - it allows to efficiently emulate Hamming distance with dot product.
+The additional benefit of this method is that you can efficiently emulate Hamming distance with dot product.

 More specifilly, if original vectors contain `{-1, 1}` as possible values, then dot product of two vectors is equal to Hamming distance by simply replacing `-1` with `0` and `1` with `1`.